When you're first beginning to crochet, you'll need these tips to help you get the most out of the time you spend crocheting.

 Balls of yarn have a couple of advantages over skeins:

-- Avoid Tangles.
-Center-pull skeins of yarn can tangle easily towards the end.
+- Avoid tangles.
+Center-pull skeins of yarn can tangle easily toward the end.
 Balls of yarn are less likely to tangle.

 Ball winders are available to help you with this task, but you can also do it by hand.

 Remove Obstacles Before You Crochet

 - Long hair: If your hair is long enough to get in your way, be sure to comb it and tie it back before you start crocheting.
 This helps to avoid getting hair tangled in your work.

 - Jewelry: You may wish to remove your jewelry, especially rings and bracelets, prior to crocheting.
 Yarn can catch on jewelry and hamper your progress.